daveplunkett/breakpad/README.md

 Breakpad is a set of client and server components which implement a crash-reporting system.

+This fork is used for creating the BugSplat crash signature library.
+DJP 26-May-2021

 * [Homepage](https://chromium.googlesource.com/breakpad/breakpad/)
 * [Documentation](./docs/)
 * [Bugs](https://bugs.chromium.org/p/google-breakpad/)